osato/feed-activity/README.md

 ## More Information

-If on starting the application, you see JSX linter error from App.tsx file, please modify line 21 in tsconfig.json to - "jsx": "react" (Bootstrapped with Typescript)
+I have included material-ui core and icons for better UI design.

-For this app, I have included material-ui core and icons for better UI design.
+Stretch goals not implemented (Could set up if mandatory).